zachj1582/node-1-afternoon/README.md

     * What's the difference between `npm install package-name` and `npm install -g package-name`?
     * When should I use a `query` vs. a `param` and vice-versa?

-If your pair needs help answering these, utilize your available resources, then get with a mentor for further clarification if needed.
-Come back to that question later.
+If your pair needs help answering these, utilize your available resources, then get with a mentor for further clarification.
+If needed, come back to the question later.

 ## Contributions